 DESIGN AND BUILD QUALITY.

-The display here is also really good.
-It is a good AMOLED display panel and you get good viewing angles and great visibility even outdoors.
-So watching videos on the K20 Pro is really a dream come true with its fully notchless design.
+The display here is also magnificent.
+It is a good AMOLED display panel, and you get excellent viewing angles and high visibility even outdoors.
+So watching videos on the K20 Pro is a dream come true with its fully notch-less design.

 It’s worth noting that the bezels all around and chin at the bottom are also pretty slim.

-Obviously, the Redmi K20 Pro comes with a Snapdragon 855 and 8GB of RAM.
-Performance is blazing fast so you will find everyday operations superfluid and even though MIUI is not like stock Android, the gestures here work very smoothly.
+The Redmi K20 Pro comes with a Snapdragon 855 and 8GB of RAM.
+Performance is blazing fast so you will find everyday operations superfluid, and even though MIUI is not like stock Android, the gestures here work very smoothly.

 The phone is powerful.
-In many regions, this will be the cheapest Snapdragon 855 smartphone money can buy and it combines that with an 8 layered of cooling system and the thermals on this phone are really good.
+In many regions, this will be the cheapest Snapdragon 855 smartphone money can buy and it combines that with an eight layered of the cooling system and the thermals on this phone are good.

 The K20 pro pulls nearly 370 thousand points on m22.
-That should tell you most of what you need to know about performance but in case it needs it clarifying yes it’s really snappy.
+That should tell you most of what you need to know about performance, but in case it needs it clarifying yes it’s snappy.

-The software MIUI 10 is no match for this kind of hardware, every animation feels fast and uninterrupted and the visual overhaul feels great compared to MIUI 9.
+The software MIUI 10 is no match for this kind of hardware, every animation feels fast and uninterrupted, and the visual overhaul feels excellent compared to MIUI 9.

 I’m telling you.
-I used to hate using the gestures on Android phones and usually just go with on-screen navigational keys but the K20 Pro here is just so smooth and the gestures that I’m fully using it now.
+I used to hate using the gestures on Android phones and usually go with on-screen navigational keys, but the K20 Pro here is just so smooth and the gestures that I’m entirely using it now.

-It is just so smooth and it doesn’t really stutter here and there, it’s just a very nice smooth experience.
+It is just so smooth, and it doesn’t stutter here and there, it’s just a very nice seamless experience.

-So moving on. let’s talk about gaming.
-Again, the Redmi K20 Pro comes with the 855 and 8 GB of RAM so I really don’t know why you guys are expecting.
+So moving on.
+Let’s talk about gaming.
+Again, the Redmi K20 Pro comes with the 855 and 8 GB of RAM, so I don’t know what you guys are expecting.
 However, any game you throw at the K20 Pro will run without issues.

-The frame rates here are high and you never faced any lags.
-Another point to note is that the game loading times are also pretty quick so that’s definitely good if you are playing very heavy games.
+The frame rates here are high, and you never faced any lags.
+Another point to note is that the game loading times are also pretty quick, so that’s good if you are playing huge games.

-Moving on let’s talk about the heating, so Redmi has mentioned that they have some kind of a cooling system built into the hardware but from my personal experience is that I have never faced much heating with the Redmi K20 Pro so it has always been pretty cool even under hours of gaming.
+Moving on let’s talk about the heating, so Redmi has mentioned that they have some cooling system built into the hardware but from my personal experience is that I have never faced much heat with the Redmi K20 Pro, so it has always been pretty cool even under hours of gaming.

-The sound clarity is good so soundwise I would give it a thumbs up here for this single firing speaker.
+The sound clarity is excellent, so soundwise I would give it a thumbs up here for this single firing speaker.

 Redmi K20 Pro BATTERY LIFE.